crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Demonspawn advance slowly in experience and learn most skills slightly slower than Humans, although they are talented at some forms of magic.
-They learn Invocations especially quickly, although the good gods will not accept their worship due to their unholy nature.
+They learn Invocations especially quickly, although the good gods (other than Elyvilon) will not accept their worship due to their unholy nature.

 Djinn (Dj)
   Djinn are beings of smokeless fire.
 They enter the world spontaneously and